smart-models/Hypothetical-QA/README.md

 - **Flexible Configuration**: Extensive parameter control for model selection, generation settings, and processing options
 - **Retry Mechanisms**: Robust error handling with configurable retry logic for network and generation failures
 - **Detailed Metadata**: Comprehensive processing statistics, quality metrics, and performance analytics
-- **Custom Prompt Support**: Ability to use custom prompt templates for specialized use cases
+- **Custom Prompt Support**: Ability to use custom prompt templates for specialized RAG use cases

 ## Table of Contents